irmen/prog8/docs/source/programming.rst

 syscall(callnr), syscall1(callnr, arg), syscall2(callnr, arg1, arg2), syscall3(callnr, arg1, arg2, arg3)
     Functions for doing a system call on targets that support this.
 Currently no actual target uses this though except, possibly, the experimental code generation target!
-    The regular 6502 based compiler targets just use a gosub to asmsub kernal routines at specific memory locations.
+    The regular 6502 based compiler targets just use a subroutine call to asmsub kernal routines at specific memory locations.
 So these builtin function calls are not useful yet except for experimentation in new code generation targets.